 Display Payment History: You can decide whether or not you want to display the payment history to your recipients.

 Display Offline Payment History: You can enable to display the recipients' offline payments in the Widget and Portal.
-Offline Payments are payments that were processed outside of the Payment Rails platform, but that are usually required for end of year tax reporting.
+Offline Payments are payments that were processed outside of the Payment Rails platform, but that is usually required for end of year tax reporting.
 If enabled, they will display alongside the normal payment history, in one combined table.

 US Tax Collection: You can also collect tax information via the portal.

-Date of Birth Requirement: You can also decide whether or not you want to collect your recipients date of birth.
+Date of Birth Requirement: You can also decide whether or not you want to collect your recipient's date of birth.

 - If your recipient enters their email into your portal, but don't receive the 6 digit verification code.
 This is because there is nothing to verify them against.

 In order for them to receive the verification code, they must need to exist in Payment Rails first.
-This is for security purposes, since your portal domain is a public URL, where anyone could add themselves as a recipient and add their banking details to your Payment Rails account.
+This is for security purposes since your portal domain is a public URL, where anyone could add themselves as a recipient and add their banking details to your Payment Rails account.
 Therefore, Add the recipient into the Recipients section.

 Both the emails should match, what the recipient enters and what you enter (via CSV or manually).
 The minimum information needed at your end: First Name, Last Name if they are an Individual or Business Name and most importantly Email Address.